PlagiatBros/tap192/man/MANUAL.md

     If the setup is not defined, volume will be set in any matching kit(s) in every setup(s).

 * `/kit/get/volume` <int_or_string: setup> <int_or_string kit> (optional <string: address>):<br />
     Send kit volume to the specified osc_address.
-If osc_address is not defined, tapeutape will send the kit volume back to the address from which it received the osc message.
+If osc_address is not defined, tap192 will send the kit volume back to the address from which it received the osc message.

 * `/kit/get/volume/by_name` <int_or_string: setup> <int_or_string kit> (optional <string: address>):<br />
     Same as `/kit/get/volume`, except setup and kit names are used instead of IDs in the feedback message.

 * `/kit/get/instruments_list` <int_or_string: setup> <int_or_string kit> (optional <string: address>):<br />
     Send kit instruments list to the specified osc_address.
-If osc_address is not defined, tapeutape will send the instruments list back to the address from which it received the osc message.
+If osc_address is not defined, tap192 will send the instruments list back to the address from which it received the osc message.
     Not implemented yet.

 **Instrument**